Frequently Asked Questions

 Does Middlebury admit transfer students?

 Yes.
 Middlebury College typically enrolls a small number of transfer students at the beginning of each semester.
-Students interested in transferring for the spring semester must postmark applications by November 1 (Please note: we will not be admitting any transfer students for the spring semester of 2014 due to lack of available space, and therefore will not be accepting transfer applications for spring 2014).
+Students interested in transferring for the spring semester must postmark applications by November 1.
 Students interested in beginning their studies in the fall must postmark their applications by March 1.
 Traditionally, transfer students are admitted only to the sophomore year and to the first term of junior year and must plan to complete at least two years’ work (18 courses) at Middlebury.
 An estimate of the time required for graduation will be given upon matriculation, but final transcript evaluation may not take place until after a student completes a semester at Middlebury.
 The number of transfer students admitted from year to year varies and depends upon the amount of housing space available on campus.

 Can you explain your Early Decision (ED) programs versus Regular Decision?